-Mediation allows and is compatible with either or both parties having an outside conﬁdential consulting relationship with an attorney acting as an evaluative legal counselor, to help the party analyze legal concepts as seen from the standpoint of a court, formulate proposals for mediation based on interest-based bargaining principles, and review a rough draft of a proposed written settlement agreement before the party signs it.
-Either party may see a consulting attorney periodically between mediation sessions from the outset of mediation, on an as-needed basis during the mediation, or only at the end to review a rough draft of a proposed settlement agreement.
+Mediation allows and is compatible with the participating parties having a consulting relationship with an attorney acting as an evaluative legal counselor, to help the party analyze legal concepts as seen from the standpoint of a court, formulate proposals for mediation based on interest-based bargaining principles, and review a rough draft of a proposed written settlement agreement before the party signs it.
+Depending on the type of mediation, the parties may either see a consulting attorney between mediation sessions or bring their consulting attorneys with them to participate in the mediation.
+Generally, divorce mediation parties do not bring their attorneys with them to the mediation sessions, but the mediation could be restructured to permit them to do so as long as both parties had counsel.
 If there has been ongoing court litigation and the parties want to engage in mediation, the parties (and their court attorneys, if any) must agree to suspend the litigation process while mediation is in progress.

 Faith Jansen, as mediator, will write up a proposed settlement agreement, as a rough draft, when all the issues to be decided have been discussed in mediation sessions.
-That rough draft will be provided, with no rush, to enable each party to carefully review it and conﬁrm that it expresses his or her intended agreement.
-Either party may ask for corrections or changes to the rough draft, and proposed changes may result in additional mediation sessions or three-way telephone conferences between the parties and the mediator.
-Either party may see an outside consulting attorney for a private one-on-one appointment to go over the rough draft of the proposed mediation agreement without the other party being present.
+That rough draft will be provided, with no rush or pressure, to enable each party to carefully review it and confirm that it expresses his or her intended agreement.
+Each party may ask for corrections or changes to the rough draft, and proposed changes may result in additional mediation sessions or three-way telephone conferences between the parties and the mediator.
+Each party may see an outside consulting attorney for a private one-on-one appointment to go over the rough draft of the proposed mediation agreement without the other party being present.